Welcome to Cecil Jones Sixth Form

 You need to know your grades and be in constant discussion with your teacher to know how to make the necessary improvements.
 Unlike at GCSE, there is a much greater emphasis on independent study in non-timetabled study sessions and self-motivation in sixth form.
 We will support you in this through the enrichment programme and our ‘A Level mindset’ sessions.
 These are essential life-skills that will better prepare you for both university and the world of work.

-All students must wear their student lanyard/ID.
+All students must at all times wear their student Cecil Jones lanyard/ID.